Building an Open-Source Cloud Asset Inventory with CloudQuery and Grafana

 You can create your own security views and dashboards that you can then monitor and alert.
 Each company has its own security and compliance policies but we will share a basic one in this blog (more is coming…) we found useful.

-Filterable dashboards by vpc, subnet, region including public, private ec2 instances.
+Filterable dashboards by VPN, subnet, region including public, private ec2 instances.

-Hopefully by now you are as excited as us for the future of open-source cloud asset inventory and we are looking to hear your feedback, either on GitHub or Discord.
-Also, feel free to contribute back or request additional Grafana dashboards here.
+We are excited for the future of open-source cloud asset inventory and are looking for your feedback, either on GitHub (opens in a new tab) or Discord (opens in a new tab).
+Also, feel free to contribute back or request additional Grafana dashboards.